HomeSite Map

 (John Lennon – Paul McCartney)

 Always in the frame of mind to try something new, The Beatles returned to the recording studio in June of 1965 after a month-long break to record their first ever fully-acoustic song.
-While previous tracks, such as “And I Love Her” and “You’ve Got To Hide Your Love Away,” kept strictly to acoustic guitars, Paul always accompanied John and George with his electric Hofner violin-shaped bass guitar for the low end.
+While previous tracks, such as “And I Love Her” and “You’ve Got To Hide Your Love Away,” kept strictly to acoustic guitars, McCartney always accompanied John and George with his electric Hofner violin-shaped bass guitar for the low end.

 This time around, however, no bass guitar is played at all.
 Instead, Paul himself joins them on acoustic guitar and, with Ringo on brushed snare drum and maracas, the song “I’ve Just Seen A Face” becomes “The Beatles Unplugged” for the very first time!